 Supporting Healthcare

-Our objects include a commitment to provide financial assistance to organizations that provide healthcare programs or services for the benefit of Barbadians in Canada or Barbados and consistent with this object, we have donated CAD$48,000 to healthcare services in Canada and Barbados to date.
-Cash donations totalling CAD$20,000 were made to Black C.A.P, C.A.R.E Barbados and UWI HARP; and dialysis equipment costing some CAD$28,000 donated to the Queen Elizabeth Hospital.
+Barbados Ball Canada Aid's objects include a commitment to provide financial assistance to organizations that provide healthcare programs or services for the benefit of Barbadians in Canada or Barbados.
+Consistent with this object BBCA has donated CAD$124,300 to healthcare services in Canada and Barbados to date.
+This includes cash donations totalling CAD$20,000 to Black C.A.P, C.A.R.E Barbados and UWI HARP, dialysis and laboratory equipment costing some CAD$54,300 to the Queen Elizabeth Hospital and CAD$50,000 to the SickKids-Caribbean Initiative.

 Black C.A.P is a Toronto based registered charity formed in 1987.
 Its mission is to reduce the spread of HIV infection within Black communities and to enhance the quality of life of Black people living with or affected by HIV/AIDS.